Companies spend huge amounts of money on training

 How to learn?
 By doing: Bryan Caplin in his book “The Case Against Education” points out that most learning happens for the wrong reasons - we educate ourselves mainly in order to show that we can stick to something, not in order to learn tangible skills that will help us in our jobs.
 This is a huge waste of time and resources.

 Best type of education for most people would simply be to work, and learn whenever they come across things they don’t know about.

 When to learn?
 “Just in time”: We should be encouraged to take on new responsibilities, and when we run into problems, then we should learn about those problems.

 Transfer of learning from classroom to practice is very unreliable, partly because when we learn something without any practical or immediate use-cases, we never use the newly acquired skills.
 And then we forget.
 When we put our learnings to use immediately, then it sticks!

 What to learn?
 Ask management for direction: In order to encourage employees take on new responsibilities and learn by doing, somebody needs to actively communicate about the big-picture strategy and direction of the company.

 When everyone is conscious about where the company is headed, the encouragement to learn by doing is much more effective

 Did it work?
 Close the feedback loop: In order to help everyone’s individual progress, we should openly and actively communicate what has gone well and where we should improve.
 By fostering open communication about the results of your team’s work goals, everyone in the team knows what to keep on doing and what to improve on.

-We’d love to hear your thoughts on the topic, so feel free to leave us a comment, or get in touch if you’d like to chat more about modern talent development.
+We’d love to hear your thoughts on the topic, so feel free to leave us a comment, or get in touch if you’d like to chat more about learn learning and modern talent development.